jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 2.2.6 =
+Fixed a bug which caused empty checkboxes to not update properly.

 = 2.2.5 =
 Fixed bug which caused empty form fields to not update.
 Added to the plugin settings an override for the duplicate meta key check.